 Multilateral Surveillance introduces a multi-country or global perspective to surveillance.
 Indeed, as economies and financial systems are increasingly integrated, many relevant issues span multiple jurisdictions and spillovers from one country or financial system to another occur frequently.
 The IMF's Global Financial Stability Report takes a multilateral perspective on financial stability and assesses key financial market developments and risks with a view to identify systemic vulnerabilities.
-Other examples of multilateral surveillance include the semiannual Early Warning Exercise, carried out by the IMF jointly with the Financial Stability Board, the Vulnerability Exercise, and regional financial sector surveillance projects covering Central America, the West African Economic and Monetary Union, and the European Union.
+Other examples of multilateral surveillance include the semiannual Early Warning Exercise, carried out by the IMF jointly with the Financial Stability Board, the Vulnerability Exercise for low-income countries, and regional financial sector surveillance projects covering Central America, the West African Economic and Monetary Union, and the European Union.

 Effective financial surveillance at the bilateral and multilateral levels has become a key strategic priority for the IMF.

 IMF-supported programs often include measures to strengthen member countries' financial systems.
 In addition to providing financial assistance, the IMF assists members in identifying and diagnosing financial system problems; designing strategies for systemic reforms and bank restructuring; and ensuring that such strategies are consistent with, and supported by, appropriate macroeconomic and other structural policies.
-Examples of programs with important financial sector components include Greece, Iceland, and Ireland.
+Examples of programs with important financial sector components include Cyprus, Greece, and Ireland.

 Technical assistance provided by the IMF helps member countries to implement specific reforms to develop and strengthen their financial system.
 Such assistance may include training and advice on monetary and macroprudential policy frameworks, debt management, foreign exchange and capital market development, the design of payment systems and deposit insurance arrangements, regulatory and supervisory frameworks governing the activities of financial institutions, and strategies for crisis management and bank resolution.